A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Conclusion

 \section{Conclusion}

-In this paper, we have proposed S$^2$Fin, a model that integrates frequency domain learning to achieve accurate information extraction and multimodal remote sensing classification with limited labeled samples.
-S$^2$Fin incorporates the HFSET module, which employs a trainable frequency threshold and a gain factor to amplify critical spectral details, while a two‐level spatial‐frequency fusion strategy (AFCM and HFRM) combines low-frequency structural features with fine high-frequency details.
-In addition, SSAF and Mamba blocks consolidate intermediate representations to enhance discrimination.
+In this study, we have introduced S$^2$Fin to improve pixel-level, few-sample multimodal remote sensing classification.
+By using the use of the frequency domain via the HFEST module, the model successfully captures sparse but critical high-frequency details.
+Our depth-wise spatial frequency fusion strategy (AFCM and HFRM) combines low-frequency structural features with fine high-frequency details.
+Experimental results across four benchmark multimodal datasets demonstrate that S$^2$Fin consistently achieves superior OA in few-sample scenarios.

-We first performed ablation experiments to verify the effectiveness of the proposed modules.
-Besides, we conducted a series of few-sample classification studies on four multimodal datasets, demonstrating that S$^2$Fin achieves superior classification performance with relatively low computational complexity, especially with respect to methods of the same categories.
-Furthermore, we analyzed the results of S$^2$Fin across different numbers of labeled samples per class, with further confirm the model’s effectiveness.

-S$^2$Fin excels at enhancing key features and improving multimodal fusion.
-However, the potential of Mamba is not fully exploited in this paper.
-Future research should focus on further integrating frequency domain learning with Mamba structures and fusion modules, as well as exploring more suitable frequency domain learning methods for various multimodal remote sensing applications, such as segmentation and change detection.